ingararntzen/timingdocs/docs/source/dataset.rst

 ..  warning::

-    Cues managed by the axis are considered **read-only** and must **never** be modified by application code, except through the **update** operation.
+    Cues managed by *Dataset* are considered **read-only** and must **never** be modified by application code, except through the **update** operation.

-    If managed cue objects are modified by external code, no guarantees can be given concerning functional correctness of the axis.
-Note also that the axis does not implement any protection in this regard.
+    If managed cue objects are modified by external code, no guarantees can be given concerning functional correctness.
+Note also that *Dataset* does not implement any protection in this regard.

-    In particular, programmers must avoid the pitfall of modifying cues objects directly ahead of using the **update** operation.
+    In particular, programmers must avoid the pitfall of trying to modify a a cue (or its data part), by directly modifying the existing cue ahead of resubmitting it to the *Dataset* using the **update** operation.

     Rules of thumb:

     -   never *reuse* previously defined cue objects as arguments to **update**.
-    -   avoid keeping variables referencing cue objects.
+    -   avoid keeping variables referencing individual cue objects.

     ..  code-block:: javascript

         // insert
         let cue = {...};
-        axis.update(cue);
+        ds.update(cue);

-        // YES ! - modify by creating new cue object axis.update({
+        // YES ! - modify by creating new cue object ds.update({
             key: cue.key,
-            interval: new Interval(4, 6),
+            interval: new timingsrc.Interval(4, 6),
             data: cue.data
         });

         // NO !!! - modify property of managed cue ahead of update cue.interval = new Interval(4, 6);
-        axis.update(cue);
+        ds.update(cue);

-        // YES ! - delete by creating a new cue object axis.update({key:cue.key});
+        // YES ! - delete by creating a new cue object ds.update({key:cue.key});

         // NO !!! - delete properties of managed cue ahead of update delete cue.interval;
         delete cue.data;
-        axis.update(cue);
+        ds.update(cue);

     Unwanted modifications of managed cues may also occur when cue.data references objects that are subject to in-place modification by external code.
-In such circumstances, object copying will be required as part of cue data creation.
+So, in order to modify an aspect of the cue data, create a new data object with the desired state.

 Cue arguments
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The axis also supports *partial* cue modification. *Partial* modification means to modify *only* the cue interval or *only* the cue data.
+*Dataset* also supports *partial* cue modification. *Partial* modification means to modify *only* the cue interval or *only* the cue data.
 For convenience, partial cue modification allows this to be done without restating the *unmodified* part of the cue.
 Partial cue